Sautéed White Beans with Garlic, Sage and Tomatoes is a recipe that you’ll come back to time and time again.

 I know the history of beans doesn’t really sound fascinating, but actually it is.
 Read this interesting A Selective History of Beans article from Republic of Beans.

-As mentioned, this Sautéed White Beans with Garlic, Sage and Tomatoes recipe is the perfect side dish for so many wonderful main courses.
+As mentioned, this Sautéed White Beans with Garlic, Sage and Tomatoes recipe is the perfect side dish for so many wonderful main courses, such as our Mediterranean Tuna Steaks.

 If this doesn’t make your stomach growl, well…I don’t know what to say to that.
 Because this is one of those dishes that actually tastes even better than it looks.
 And it is a gorgeous plate of yumminess!